didx-xyz/aries-cloudapi-python/docs/src/README.md

 - Proposed a credential to a prospective holder from an issuer
 - Accepted and stored an offered credential

-Please note that when creating/issuing a credential, endorsing, and verifying credentials, the CloudAPI checks whether the requested instructions are valid against the trust registry.
+Please note that when creating/issuing a credential, endorsing, and verifying credentials, acapy-cloud checks whether the requested instructions are valid against the trust registry.

 #### Requesting a proof/using a credential